gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 When testing embeddings after a training session with rnngen.word2vec(), test_embeddings will test 10 of the embeddings with 5 other each, so the user can see if it has created good embeddings.
 The highest similarity words should be interchangable with the tested word.
 ```
 These words have the highest cosine similarity (most similar) to "great".
-great 1.0  # The embedding of great is exactly the same as itself (no suprise)
-good 0.762  # The embedding of great is very similar to the embedding of 'good'.
-They are nearly always interchangable
-terrible 0.567  # Even though terrible has the opposite meaning, both can still be used at the same places.
-wonderful 0.553
-perfect 0.456

-# More interchangeable examples
-These words have the highest cosine similarity (most similar) to "he".
-he 1.0
-she 0.935
-youve 0.865
-ive 0.832
-weve 0.831

-These words have the highest cosine similarity (most similar) to "cat".
-cat 1.0
-dog 0.752
-clown 0.486  # Although very different words, they are both objects, and therefore have high similarity.
-bus 0.454
-husband 0.423

 ```